mjlux/mongoose-bread/docs/options.md

 > expected **request.body[key]:`Array<any>`** for bulk edit() add() destroy() softDelete() rehabilitate()
 > i.e. request.body: { **\_docs**: [{name: 'newDoc#1'}, {name: 'newDoc#2'}] }

+**runUpdateTransaction:`Boolean`** - default: false

+> If you run into the issue of old return values after edit and your db is running a replica set or sharded cluster, try enabling this option.
+> It wraps the update and find calls in their own session and transaction to ensure updates are made before read

 **runUpdateValidators:`Boolean`** - default: true